bosgithub/Fundamentals_of_Reinforcements_Learning/README.md

 ### What is the K-armed bandit problem?

+An agent taking actions and receiving rewards based on the action selected

 ### How do we define value of an action?

-estimating the value of an action: Sample average method
+The value of each action is estimated by the expected value of an action: Sample average method

 ### How do we improve the estimated value of an action?

-Incremental update rule
+Incremental update rule, recursively update rule where we store the number of steps each action is taken and the previous estimate

 ### Exploration vs. Exploitation dilemma